 What if the intermediary acts as an agent rather than an employer?

 The contract worker provisions only apply where the intermediary is the employer of the individual.
 There will be other cases where the intermediary only acts as an agent or facilitator (eg a recruitment agency), so that an employment contact is formed directly between the employee and the end-user.

 The employee will of course have Equality Act rights against the end-user in the normal way as his actual or prospective employer.

-If the agency discriminates, the employee may have a claim against the agency under other provisions of the Equality Act such as those on employment services, or on agents or 'helping' to discriminate (see Discrimination: who is liable under the Equality Act.).
+If the agency discriminates, the employee may have a claim against the agency under other provisions of the Equality Act such as those on employment services, or on agents or ‘helping’ to discriminate (see Who is liable under the Equality Act.).